Primary school coding explained for parents

 - Kodu allows children as young as 5 to code their own games.
 Free download (PC only).

-- Code Playground (from Barclays) lets you change the code for different animated objects and see the effects immediately.
-You can also try the Barclays Digital Driving Licence for a free online course to computing.
+- Try the Barclays Digital Driving Licence for a free online course to computing.

 For more information about coding, the Raspberry Pi and family-friendly ways to learn to code read our article Computer coding for kids.

 A number of brilliant books about coding aimed at children and parents are available; we pick the best coding books for kids in our TheSchoolRun guide.

 Coding skills without a computer